-For property taxes due in 2021, The Village of Bensenville accounted for approximately 10% of the overall property bill.
+For property taxes due in 2023, The Village of Bensenville accounted for under 10% of the overall property bill.
 As separate, independent units of government, the Village has no control over the other components of a resident’s property tax bill.

-The Village of Bensenville receives about 10% of the total tax bill, meaning that less than $0.10 of every dollar paid in property taxes will go to the Village.
+The Village of Bensenville receives less then 10% of the total tax bill, meaning that less than $0.10 of every dollar paid in property taxes will go to the Village.